Your edexcel GCSE Maths Exam Explained with Deb Friis

 Learning these key facts helps you to free up your working memory.
 So that you can use that to answer more tricky exam questions.

-So the second aspect of your vision should be practicing these questions.
+So the second aspect of your revision should be practicing these questions.
 Start off by using your revision guide to look at the topic specific questions and make sure that you can do these techniques.
-Then start to try exam questions where more than one technique may be combined at the same time.
+Then, try exam questions where more than one technique may be combined at the same time.

-There are some strategies you can use to help you do these.
-Firstly, write down anything on the question that you think might help you, and this might help you to go into the right direction.
-Make sure that you annotate diagrams and you write down notes as you go.
+There are several strategies you can use to tackle these questions effectively.
+First, jot down anything on the question that might help guide your thinking – this can point you in the right direction.
+As you work through the problem, make sure to annotate any diagrams and write down useful notes to support your understanding.

-Make sure that you check your answers look reasonable in the context of the question.
-Always write down the key processes that you make on your calculator rather than just the answer, and then go back and check at the end that you fully answered the question.
+To begin with, make sure your answers are reasonable within the context of the question.
+As you work through each problem, always write down the key steps you enter into your calculator – not just the final answer.
+Afterwards, go back and check that you’ve fully answered the question.

 So have you answered to the correct number of decimal places?
 Have you simplified any fractions and have you answered exactly what it’s asked you to do?